fkirc/skip-duplicate-actions/README.md

 `skip-duplicate-actions` provides the following features to optimize GitHub Actions:

 - [Skip duplicate workflow-runs](#skip-duplicate-workflow-runs) after merges, pull requests or similar.
+- [Skip concurrent or parallel workflow-runs](#skip-concurrent-workflow-runs) for things that you do not want to run twice.
 - [Skip ignored paths](#skip-ignored-paths) to speedup documentation-changes or similar.
 - [Skip if paths not changed](#skip-if-paths-not-changed) for something like directory-specific tests.
 - [Cancel outdated workflow-runs](#cancel-outdated-workflow-runs) after branch-pushes.